Prenatal care in 1960s Britain

 I had my first baby in 1965.
 In those days pregnancy care was not like it is today.

 The understanding that a pregnancy was real dawned slowly.

 There was no pregnancy test in the 1960s - at least not for ordinary women.
 If a period was missed, a woman wondered, and if a second period was missed, she went to her local GP.

 The local GP - who always seemed to be a male doctor - didn't normally give any sort of examination, although some doctors did give a likely pregnancy confirmation by feeling externally for small differences in a woman's stomach.

-For me, when I told my doctor that I had missed two periods, an appointment was simply made for me to attend the local hospital to get myself registered as an expectant mother.
+For me, when I told my doctor that I had missed two periods, he didn't examine me.
+He just made an appointment for me to attend the local hospital to get myself registered as an expectant mother.